columnflow/columnflow/docs/user_guide/examples.md

     )
     param2 = law.CSVParameter(
-        default=("*",),  # parsed similar to wildcard imports description="parameter accepting comma-seperated values; "
+        default=("*",),  # parsed similar to wildcard imports description="parameter accepting comma-separated values; "
-        "default is a tuple with all knows values connected to this attribute", )
+        "default is a tuple with all known values connected to this attribute", )
     param_bool = luigi.BoolParameter(
         default=False,
         description="boolean parameter; default:  False",
     )

     # container for upstream requirements for convenience
     reqs = Requirements()